an3urysm/live-share/docs/quick-start-share.md

 Open a folder, project, or solution, and simply click "Share" within your tool and an invite link will be automatically copied to your clipboard.

 > **Note:** You may be asked by your desktop firewall software to allow the Live Share agent to open a port the first time you share.
 Accepting this is entirely optional but enables a secured "direct mode" to improve performance when the person you are working with is on the same network as you are.
-See [changing the connection mode](collab-session.md#changing-the-connection-mode) for details.
+See [change the connection mode](collab-session.md#change-the-connection-mode) for details.

 ![VS Share Button](media/vs-share-button.png) ![VS Code Share Button](media/vscode-share-button.png)